AndrewJo/mocha-slonik/README.md

 This is especially useful if you want fine control over when you want to rollback the transactions.
-For example, if you have a nested `describe` block but only wish to rollback on the inner block, you can choose to rollback in the inner `afterEach` function.
+For example, if you have a nested `describe` block but only wish to rollback on the inner block, you can choose to rollback in the inner `after` function.

 ```typescript
 import { createPool } from "mocha-slonik";